Naqsh-e Jahan Square, Isfahan (History, Photos, Location)

 Last Words

-Naghshe Jahan Square, a vitrine of the most beautiful artistic works from the Safavid era, became a UNESCO World Heritage site in 1979 and is the highlight of every culture tour to Iran.
+Naghshe Jahan Square, a showcase of the most beautiful artistic works from the Safavid era, became a UNESCO World Heritage site in 1979 and is the highlight of every culture tour to Iran.

 Are you planning to travel to Iran and looking for an Iran travel agency?
 Check out our Iran tours.